What Is a Health Insurance Deductible? What You Pay Before Coverage Begins

 What happens if you don't meet your health insurance deductible?

-If you do not meet your health insurance deductible, your insurance coverage will not begin to pay for your covered medical expenses.
-Only after reaching your deductible, will that financial burden shift toward your insurance company.
+If you do not meet your health insurance deductible, your insurance coverage will not begin to pay for your covered benefits.

 What is the difference between individual and family deductibles?

 Individual deductibles apply to one person, while family deductibles apply to multiple people on a single insurance policy.
-With family deductibles, all family members pay toward the same deductible.
+With true family deductibles, all family members can pay toward the same deductible.

 Does Medicare come with deductibles?